amaggat/PCRS-VN-Frontend/README.md

 ## Chatbot
 1. Install all requirements
 2. Run ```application.py``` and you ready to go.

+*For more detail, please checkout our Chatbot service [here](https://github.com/amaggat/PCRS-VN-Chatbot)*

 ## [Our team](team)
 - Dung M. Nguyen